 01. Gather up inspiration and ideas

 Inspiration can strike outside of the kitchen, too.
 Read up on the latest web design trends and browse through restaurant websites that you especially like.
 Keep an eye out for websites of establishments in your proximity, or ones with a dining style similar to yours.
-You can also take a peek at this collection of restaurant website templates for inspiring ideas, or to use for yourself and fully customize to fit your needs.
+You can also take a peek at this collection of restaurant website templates for inspiration that can help get your restaurant's vibe online.

 02. Plan out your content